KILTprotocol/docs/docs/concepts/07_advanced_concepts/01_terms_and_quote.md

 title: Terms and Quotes
 ---

-During the attestation flow, it can happen that either the Claimer requests or the Attester sends the Terms of the Attestation, i.e., the requirements set by the both parties (the Claimer and the Attester) for the conditions of the Attestation.
+During the attestation flow, it can happen that either the Claimer requests or the Attester sends the terms of the attestation, i.e., the requirements set by the both parties (the Claimer and the Attester) for the conditions of the attestation.

-These Terms are defined and agreed upon before the Credential is issued.
+These terms are defined and agreed upon before the credential is issued.
 This part of the process requires interaction and communication between both parties.
 This communication can be done independently, e.g., in person, via messaging, on social media etc., or via the KILT Software Development Kit (SDK).